Come join the KCC family!

 Summer Employee Checklist

-- Complete online application and upload resume and CPR Certification
+- Complete online application, upload resume, COVID vaccination card, and CPR Certification

 - Complete Secondary Screening form